Form Inputs Validation by Model CodeIgniter 4 Tutorial

 }

 Model is pointing to tbl_members table.
-We have specified all the table columns into $allowedFields.
-If suppose we don’t specify then it restrict that missing field from insertion.
+We have specified all the table columns into $allowedFields array.

 Inside this model skeleton, protected $validationRules, protected $validationMessages these are the variables used for providing input validations.